 Jordana Sanft practises in all areas of intellectual property law, with an emphasis on complex patent and trademark litigation.
 She is a registered patent and trademark agent.

 Ms. Sanft has particular experience in matters involving the pharmaceutical industry, including proceedings under the Patented Medicines (Notice of Compliance) Regulations as well as patent infringement and impeachment actions.
 Her experience also extends to patent damages actions.
-Ms. Sanft most recently obtained successful judgment as counsel for Gilead Sciences Inc. and Gilead Canada at both trial and the court of appeal.
-Her trade-mark experience includes advocating before the courts and specialized tribunals as well as advising clients on portfolio strategy and management.
+Ms. Sanft's recent successes include matters on behalf of Roche, Genentech, Gilead and Pfizer.
+Ms. Sanft was recently successful on a significant motion for Roche and Genentech pursuant to section 6.08 of the amended PMNOC Regulations, which was the first motion of its kind and with results having precedential effect.
+Her trademark experience includes advocating before the courts and specialized tribunals as well as advising clients on portfolio strategy and management.
 Her copyright practice focuses on authorship and ownership disputes and the enforcement of copyright.
 She regularly works with clients concerning the protection of their intellectual property portfolios and enforcement of their intellectual property rights.

 Ms. Sanft has appeared as counsel in matters before the Federal Court of Appeal, the Federal Court, the Ontario Superior Court of Justice and specialized tribunals such as the Trade-marks Opposition Board.

 - Ontario 2001

 - Canada (patents) 2004

 - Canada (trademarks) 2008

 Ms. Sanft has recently represented: